gjreda/gregreda.com/content/2015/static-sites-with-travis.md

 - `language` - The language in which the application is written.
 Since we’re using Pelican, it’s Python, but Travis supports a variety of languages.
 We also specify a version on the next line.
 - `install` - This tells Travis any dependencies that need to be installed via apt-get.
 Some of my posts have IPython Notebook integration, which uses [pandoc](http://johnmacfarlane.net/pandoc/).
 I’m also using pip to install the required Python packages (like Pelican).
 - `script` - Your build command.
 In this case, it’s just `pelican content`, which generates the static site based off of what’s in the content directory.
 By default, Pelican writes the site to a local directory called `output`, which we need in the deploy step.
 - `deploy` - Since Travis has [S3 deployment](http://docs.travis-ci.com/user/deployment/s3/) built-in, all we need to do is tell it which directory (`local-dir`) to put where (your `bucket` and its related `endpoint` and `region`).
-Note that we’re also using our AWS keys - the variable names used here must match what we named them when they were added to our environment variables earlier.
+Note that we’re also using our AWS keys - the variable names used here must match the names we provided in the environment variables section earlier.
 - `notifications` - By default, Travis will email you the results of each build.
 I’ve turned them off, but there are other [notification options](http://docs.travis-ci.com/user/notifications/) as well.

 The above is really just a subset of the functionality Travis provides - you can even declare scripts to be run before and after install, or before and after your deploy.
 Check out the [build configuration](http://docs.travis-ci.com/user/build-configuration/) section of the docs if you’re interested in learning more.